theheking/intro-to-r/content/6_datavisualisation.md

 --------------------------------------
 Utilise [ggpubr](https://rpkgs.datanovia.com/ggpubr/) to make it easier to interact with ggplot and integrate statistics.
 Different statistical tests are appropriate depending on the number of groups and the distribution of the data within the groups.

-First, you must install the ggubr, load it into your library and plot your boxplot.
+First, you'll need to install the ggubr, load it into your library and plot your boxplot.

 ```
     install.packages("ggpubr")